sialboat/janki-sweet/sony-challenge/sony-brainstorm.md

 ## Dealbreakers:
 - Are our names on it (credit)?
-- Will it become a product (opportunity to build)?
+- Will it become anything (opportunity to build)?

 ## Ideas: